-1. Connects you to multiple payment gateways at one
+1. Connects you to multiple payment gateways at once

-Incorporating a payment gateway is costly in time and resources.
-And can make scaling your payments infrastructure a pain.
+Incorporating a payment gateway is costly in time, resources, and can make scaling your payments infrastructure - a pain.
 A payment orchestration platform connects you to many gateways through one integration.
 Therefore, giving you full market coverage from the get-go.

 2. Gives access to the right payment methods